 ‘As you read Job, be sure not to miss the overall structure of the book.
 The poetic dialogues of the book (3:1–42:6) are framed by a prose prologue (chs.
 1–2) that tells you in advance why Job was tested so severely (God planned it all so that Job’s refusal to give up on God would honor God and thwart the adversary, Satan) and by a prose epilogue (42:7–17) in which Job is openly vindicated and rewarded, in direct contrast to his comforters.
 This framing structure gives the reader information that Job and his comforters lacked as they debated.
 It doesn’t “spoil” the story, but it helps one keep the story in proper perspective: this is not just a story about someone’s suffering, but about God’s gracious superintendence of suffering and the way that innocent suffering can truly glorify God (1 Pet 2:20).’
 (Fee & Stuart)

 Fact or fiction?

 John Goldingay responds to this question by suggesting that the book may well be based on some historical person and his experiences of suffering.
 Awful things to happen to people.
 However, given the poetic nature of the book, along with the hyperbole that we find at the beginning and the end of the book, it is likely that real-life events became the stimulus for imaginative reflection.
 Bear in mind that we do not judge a parable according to whether we think that the events it describes really happened.
-The reference to Job in James 5:11, suggests Goldingay, is not determinative in this matter.
+The reference to Job in James 5:11 [and, we might add, in Eze 14:14, 20], suggests Goldingay, is not determinative in this matter.